getporter/operator/docs/content/administrators/configure-porter-agent.md

 The schema for the pluginConfigFile field is defined [in the Porter reference documentation](/reference/file-formats/#plugins).

 🚨 WARNING: By default, the plugin version is set to `latest`.
-However, it is recommended to specify the plugin version to avoid any unexpected behavior that could result from an outdated plugin.
+We recommend pinning to specific version of any plugins used to avoid undesired behavior caused by a stale plugin cache.
+Porter currently does not expire cached installations of plugins, so installing "latest" will not pick up new versions of plugins when they are released.